-8.3 Positions Falling within Key Personnel
+8.3 Positions falling within Key Personnel

-As mentioned above, the coordination of the Financial Advisors in the Private Banker and Financial Planner Networks is entrusted to Area Managers, whereas that of the Financial Advisors in the Wealth Management Area is entrusted to Wealth Management Area Managers.
+As mentioned above, the coordination of the Financial Advisor Network, the Private and Wealth, Senior Partner and Financial Planner Agent Networks is entrusted to Sales Managers.

 Managers in these categories are subject to the same Remuneration and Incentive Policies and rules outlined above.